openfaas/faasd/docs/ROADMAP.md

 # faasd backlog and features

-It's important to understand the vision for faasd vs OpenFaaS CE/Pro.
+It's important to understand the vision and tradeoffs between OpenFaaS Edge (faasd-pro) vs. OpenFaaS on Kubernetes.

 faasd is a single-node implementation of OpenFaaS.

-It is supposed to be a lightweight, low-overhead, way to deploy OpenFaaS functions for functions which do not need planet-scale.
+It is supposed to be a lightweight, low-overhead, way to deploy OpenFaaS functions for functions which do not need to scale out.

-It is not supposed to have multiple replicas, clustering, HA, or auto-scaling.
+It is not supposed to have multiple replicas, clustering, High Availability (HA), or auto-scaling.

 [Learn when to use faasd](https://docs.openfaas.com/deployment/)